BaconBreaker/legorobot/README.md

 # legorobot
 This repository is a distilled version of https://github.com/SteffenCzolbe/LEGO-machine-learning, containing only the needed code for the swing robot.
-If you are reading this it is probably because you have been given the task of setting the robot up to run on a new coputer or because the old one failed.
+If you are reading this it is probably because you have been given the task of setting the robot up to run on a new computer.

 ## General notes for the setup
 The setup consists of 2 computers, the computer on which the computations are done and the computer inside the ev3 lego mindstorm.
 The first computer is nessecary because the computer inside the ev3 is so bad that it cannot do the computations needed for reinforcement learning, even tough this is a very small computational problem.